'Papachenko' much more than just Loma's dad

 In training camp, they call the father of perhaps the best fighter in the world “Papachenko.”
 He’s well known enough that boxers seek his counsel but also likes to fade into the background.
 For years, most have even misspelled his first name, dropping the “I.” He only recently started to correct them.
 “He’s very, very low key,” says Egis Klimas, the manager who works most closely with Anatoliy.
 “He’s not trying to go into the public eye.
 But that man always has a strategy.
 That man always knows exactly what he wants.
 I believe that boxing for him is just, like, his life.”

 Anatoliy charted the success of his son, Loma, since birth.
-He pushed the boy into Russian dance to hone his footwork, made him a southpaw, turned him into the best amateur boxer perhaps of all-time (396 victories), helped him win two gold medals and continued to expand his son’s team when Loma turned pro, like by adding a sports psychologist.
+He pushed the boy into Ukranian dance to hone his footwork, made him a southpaw, turned him into the best amateur boxer perhaps of all-time (396 victories), helped him win two gold medals and continued to expand his son’s team when Loma turned pro, like by adding a sports psychologist.
 His father’s face is even tattooed on Loma’s stomach.
 “He dedicates all to his father,” Klimas says.
 “He says, my career, all the history, it’s not for me; it’s for both of us.”

 BISHOP: SI's boxing prospect of the year: Teofimo Lopez Jr.